nick-howson/recipe-thing/_recipes/golubtsy_russian_cabbage_rolls.md

 cooktime: 2
 cookunits: hours
 serves:
-tags: []
+tags:
----
-#Ingedients
+ingredients: |
+ #Ingredients

  ##Cabbage rolls

  * 1 head Savoy cabbage
  * 2 teaspoon olive oil
  * 300 grams or 10 oz ground beef
  * 2 cloves garlic
  * 1 medium-sized onion
  * 1 small chili pepper
  * 2 carrots, grinded
  * 1 teaspoon ground coriander
  * &frac12; teaspoon ground cumin
  * &frac12; teaspoon ground paprika
  * 1 teaspoon ground majoran
  * 400 grams or 14 oz (1 can) diced tomatoes or 4 medium-sized fresh tomatoes
  * 400 grams or 14 oz (1 can) kidney beans
  * 1 tablespoon tomato paste
  * 1 teaspoon sugar
  * salt
  * black pepper
  * 80 grams or 3 oz grinded Gouda cheese (optional)
  * sour cream

  ##Tomato Sauce

  * 500 ml or 2 cups of your favorite marinara sauce OR
  * 1 tablespoon olive oil
  * 1 medium-sized onion
  * 1 clove garlic
  * 500 grams or 2 cups diced tomatoes (fresh or canned)
  * 3 sprigs thyme
  * salt
  * black pepper
+---
 #Directions

 1. In a large pot, bring 2-3 liters of water to a boil.
 Add the whole cabbage and cook until the outer leaves begin soften, around 3 to 4 minutes.
 Take the cabbage out using a slotted spoon.
 Remove 2-3 large outer leaves, drain.
 Return the cabbage to the pot and repeat the process until all the cabbage leaves are cooked.
 Drain with a kitchen towel.
 Select 12 large leaves.
 The rest can be saved for other dishes.